 • Supply chain considerations have to do with product availability, delivery schedule and comfort with the supplier—such as having purchased from the vendor in the past or the supplier being an approved vendor.
 Lowest cost is also a factor, but not the most important one.

 • Technical support is the single most important consideration, with 78 percent of engineers saying it is very important or somewhat important.
 After-sale customer assistance, design assistance, help with system integration or compatibility with legacy solutions, or simple access to a knowledgeable sales team are all considerations when making a purchase decision.
 For approximately 40 percent of engineers, the location of a supplier’s manufacturing facilities or service centers is of preeminent concern, especially for those buying services.

 • Only half of engineers around the world feel it is critical to deal primarily with vendors with “recognized company names.”
 This should encourage smaller or lesser known suppliers.
 However, to win business from the half of engineers who prefer to work with known brands, these lesser known companies must successfully demonstrate there is little risk in doing business with them, both in terms of products and ability to deliver.

 Read the Entire Survey Report

-Results of the “2016 Industrial Buy Cycle Survey” have just been published by IEEE Engineering360 Media Solutions.
+Results of the “2016 Industrial Buy Cycle Survey” have just been published by Engineering360 Media Solutions.
 You can download your complimentary copy to see all the survey results, read the analysis, and access recommendations for industrial marketers.
 Click here to download.